nwops/puppet-debugger/README.md

 >>
 ```

+## Using functions
-Using functions: functions will run and produce the desired output.
+Functions will run and produce the desired output.
+If you type the word `functions`
+a list of available functions will be displayed on the screen.

 ```
 >> split('hello/there/one/two/three','/')
- =>
-hello
-there
-one
-two
-three
+ => ["hello", "there", "one", "two", "three"]

 ```
 ## Duplicate resource error